dilipkay/hsc/README.md

 may be modified, for example by adding more smoothing iterations at every level of the hierarchy.
 At present, only V-cycle smoothing is supported.

+Note that in the example demo_3D.m we show how cotangent Laplacians may be handled by our solver.

 ------------
 Directories:
 ------------